 Disadvantages: Since the documentation in this test is scarce, specifying and communicating certain design or testing components of huge projects can be difficult.

 It is quite difficult at the beginning of the project to assess the efforts required for a particular test.

 Traditional Testing vs Agile Testing

 There has been a major difference since the introduction of agile testing methodology and developers are now more likely to perform agile testing to verify the software’s consistency and features.
-Therefore, a comparison of these two test methods follows to indicate their importance as well as the benefits they offer to the tester team as well as to the customers and end users.
+Therefore, a comparison of these two test methods follows to indicate their importance as well as the benefits they offer to the tester team as well as to the customers and end-users.

 Both agile training and conventional testing are incredibly effective and efficient research methods, supplying the customer as well as the testers with different advantages.
 Although one may seem more effective than the other, it depends solely on the client’s specifications as well as the project to incorporate them.
-Therefore, whether a tester opts for agile testing or standard testing, it will definitely help them achieve performance, as this option will be dependent on the project’s need and will be determined between project managers and leads’ permissions.
+Therefore, whether a tester opts for agile testing or standardized testing, it will definitely help them achieve performance, as this option will be dependent on the project’s need and will be determined between project managers and leads’ permissions.